 If you have children, your situation is even more complicated.
 Parents have a moral, if not legal responsibility, to support their children until they complete their first post-secondary school degree or diploma, or until they have a full-time job and they’re self-sufficient.

-Financial Agreement, as part of separation, is impacted by your financial responsibilities, personal values, your ability to communicate with your ex-spouse or partner over spending on children, the amount of your assets, liabilities and possible interest payments, and your desired financial wants and needs.
+A Financial Agreement, as part of separation, is impacted by your financial responsibilities, personal values, your ability to communicate with your ex-spouse or partner over spending on children, your total assets, liabilities and possible interest payments, and your desired financial wants and needs.
 Every person’s situation is different.
 How money is spent will contribute considerably to your personal security.

 The financial issues to be considered are: